alanng10/StandInfoTech/Docue/a.md

 Windows with Windows Linux has Linux execute instant by default.

-Windows Linux is base on Ubuntu Linux base system.
+Windows Linux is base on Ubuntu Linux base system as Ubuntu Linux is Big Data capable and Client Inter capable.

 Windows is release with Windows Linux in it.